Agree with our rating?

 Incomplete Rate Quotes

 The eMerchantBroker homepage quotes rates “as low as 2.99%” for high-risk businesses.
-This rate quote is incomplete, as it only discloses the company’s “Qualified” rates for these account types without mentioning the higher “Mid-Qualified” and “Non-Qualified” rates that merchants are likely to pay.
+This rate quote is incomplete, as it only discloses the company’s “Qualified” rates for these account types without mentioning the higher “Mid-Qualified” and “Non-Qualified” rates that clients are likely to pay.
 However, the company clearly notes that this is only a qualified rate, and it clearly states that mid and non-qualified rates will be higher.
 This is especially true for merchants who require TMF/MATCH merchant accounts or bad business credit merchant accounts.

 A Quality Reputation